MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/manage/viewing-and-managing-updates.md

 - View updates.
 The update overview displays updates that have been synchronized from the update source to your WSUS server and are available for approval.

 - Filter updates.
 In the default view, you can filter updates by approval status and installation status.
-The default setting is for unapproved updates that are needed by some clients or that's'had installation failures on some clients.
+The default setting is for unapproved updates that are needed by some clients or that's had installation failures on some clients.
 You can change this view by changing the approval status and installation status filters, and then clicking **Refresh**.

 - Create new update views.
 In the **Actions** pane, select **New Update View**.
 You can filter updates by classification, product, the group for which they've been approved, and synchronization date.
 You can sort the list by clicking the appropriate column heading in the title bar.